alexkemp9/Python3docs/README.md

 >
 >> ***Dec 26 Update:*** content.xml within the bug02+ ODT indicates interference between the image+caption frame & the added lower paragraph.
 It may well be that the entire problem is a frame bug rather than an image or caption bug.
 >>
 >> The 4th example demonstrated within Bug02+ ([ODT](./bug02%2B.odt) • [PDF](./bug02%2B.pdf)) is actually a dupe of Bug#03 below.
-I've tested under both 5.0.6.3 and 4.0.0.3, and **both** of these versions are affected by the bug.
+I've tested under both 5.0.6.3 and 4.0.0.3, and then the oldest version available (3.3.0.4) and all of these versions contain the bug.
 >>
 >>  In the *content.xml* the paragraph *xml* for the 1st line of the Code Box 2 gets stripped away & the text of that paragraph gets injected into the bottom of the image+caption xml instead (*inside* the outermost Frame).
 It should therefore be zero surprise that the top border of the *Code Box 2* text gets placed *above* the image+caption.
-This is a bad + obvious bug, and I am amazed that it goes back so far (the AppImage is dated Aug 12  2017).
+This is a bad + obvious bug, and I am amazed that it goes back so far (the oldest AppImages are dated Aug 12  2017).
 >>
 >> Seeing is believing
 >> (the top of the blue border is at the top of the screenshot, whilst the rest of the border is at the bottom):